RUHacking/RUHWebsite/src/pages/index/index.md

       overall best, so definitely come down and make something you can boast about on your CV!
     title: What will the event be like?
-  title: About
+  title: About our Hackathons
 loc:
   coords:
     lat: 51.4414
     lng: -0.9418
   description: Some copy about the hackathon venue
-  marker: Marker text
+  marker: Reading University Students' Union
   title: Venue
 sponsors:
   description: >-